Algue-Rythme/dplipschitz/README.md

 # Differentially Private Lipschitz networks

-Implementation of Lispchitz Networks training with DP guarantees in Jax.
+Implementation of Lipschitz Networks training with DP guarantees in Jax.